GhoCentric/ghost-engine/docs/architecture.md

 - Stability thresholds
 - Memory persistence factors

-These variables are observable, bounded, and mechanically enforced.
+These variables are mechanically enforced and persist across interactions.

 ---

-## Hallucination Control
+## Hallucination Resistance (Architectural)

-Ghost does not rely on temperature tuning or prompt complexity to prevent hallucination.
+Ghost does not rely on temperature tuning, prompt complexity, or sampling tricks to reduce hallucination.

 Instead, hallucination resistance is achieved through: